vertocode/vuetage-docs/content/docs/contribute.md

+---
+title: 'Contributing to Vuetage'
+description: 'Welcome to the Vuetage project!
+Thank you for considering contributing.
+Your help is essential to make Vuetage even better.'
+---

 # Contributing to Vuetage

 Welcome to the Vuetage project!
 Thank you for considering contributing.
 Your help is essential to make Vuetage even better.